NxPKG/khulnasoft-docs/content/cloudflare-one/policies/browser-isolation/setup/_index.md

 Browser Isolation is enabled through Secure Web Gateway HTTP policies.
 By default, no traffic is isolated until you have added an Isolate policy to your HTTP policies.

-## 1. Connect devices to Cloudflare
+## 1. Connect devices to Khulnasoft

-Setup instructions vary depending on how you want to connect your devices to Cloudflare.
+Setup instructions vary depending on how you want to connect your devices to Khulnasoft.
 Refer to the links below to view the setup guide for each deployment option.

 {{<table-wrap>}}
 | Connection | Mode | Description |